jorge-campo/Status-User-Documentation-and-Information-Architecture/docs/document-components-description.md

+---
+hide:
+  - navigation
+---

 # Document components description

-Here is a description of the document components in [this example file](./document-example-with-all-components.md).
+Here is a description of the document components in [this document example](./document-example-with-all-components.md).

 | Number | Component name | Component type | Notes |
 |:---|:---|:---|:---|